nielswitte/OpenSim-CMS/assets/docs.md/02_API/30_Meetings.md

 ```

 ## Update a meeting
 For updating a meeting you can use the following `PUT` request.

+**NOTICE:** You can only update the meeting if you meet at least one of the following requirements.

+ * You have `ALL` permissions
+ * You created the meeting
+ * You are a participant of the meeting and have `WRITE` permissions

 ```http
 PUT /api/meeting/<MEETING-ID>/ HTTP/1.1